ishaan2809/Distributed-Systems-/README.md

 - `src/GETClient.java`          → reads data from the server and prints it
 - `src/JSONUtils.java`          → helper to parse key:value files to JSON
 - `src/LamportClock.java`       → tiny Lamport clock class used everywhere
-- `src/PersistentStore.java`    → safe, atomic file saving/loading
+- `src/TestRunner.java`         → runs all JUnit tests
 - Tests in `src/*Test.java`     → JUnit tests (run via TestRunner)

 How to build (one command)